AsgrimS/coin-control/README.md

 A simple budgeting app that helps you keep track of your expenses.

+## Learning project disclaimer

+This is a learning project to practice DDD, CQRS and other software architecture concepts.
+The solutions here may not be something I would use in a production environment as many of them would be over-engineered for the problem at hand.

 ## Developing

 Once you've created a project and installed dependencies with `pnpm install`, start a development server: